 - Make sure it is set to Heat and not Cool, and that the temperature setting is above the current indoor temperature.

-- When first switching over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is operating properly and heating your home’s air.
+- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is operating correctly and heating your home’s air.

-There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being used.
+There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being occupied.
 Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause broken blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can cause broken blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.

-- Pilot and gas pressure adjustment.
+- Pilot and gas pressure regulating.
 As part of your tune-up, changes may be made to the pilot and gas pressure as needed to reestablish these elements to manufacturer specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
 Most furnace filters need to be changed at least every third month, which can improve efficiency and prevent operational complications.

-Change the thermostat to “on” from “auto” to force the fan to operate.
-If the fan turns on, power is working correctly, but if it doesn’t, your furnace may not be getting power.
+Switch the thermostat to “on” from “auto” to force the fan to turn on.
+If the fan turns on, power is working properly, but if it doesn’t, your furnace might not be receiving power.

 5. Is the Furnace Switch Operating Properly?

-Each furnace has a power switch (that resembles a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait a few minutes to see if the furnace starts working.
+Each furnace has a power switch (just like a light switch) either on the furnace or on a nearby wall.
+Flip the switch and wait a few minutes to see if it turns the furnace on.
 Also confirm that all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage